Actuarial-Control-Cycle-T1-2024/group-page-showcase-lifesavers-consulting/README.md

 # SOA 2024: Health Incentive Plan

-Team: Lifesavers Consultancy

-Members: Jason Lim, Dongjin Youn, Zihao Zhou, Manjot Singh, Michael Trinh
+Welcome to Lifesavers Consultancy!

+We would like to introduce you to our team:
+Jason Lim (Project Manager and Modelling Specialist) Manjot Singh (Pricing Specialist)
+Zihao Zhou (Risk analyst)
+Dongjin Youn (Resource Investigator)
+Michael Trinh (Product Design Specialist)

 The main report can be found below, with references to the accompanying code and appendices.
 For the pdf of the full report, click [here](<Lifesavers Consultancy Proposal Report.pdf>).